Reid's Big Reveal!

 Reid is maturing handsomely and he is also outgrowing his room.
 Sunshine on a Ranney Day wants to make things a whole lot easier and brighter for him by transforming his second story bedroom into an apartment with a renovation of his room and bathroom to accommodate his current needs.

 Reid is an accomplished high school sophomore that loves any kind of active role in entertainment, especially if he can turn a frown upside down!
 He loves playing video games and watching YouTube.
-He will soon be able to enjoy his videos in his newly renovated apartment.
-Please join us in this special project!
+He now enjoys his videos in his newly renovated apartment.

 "I like it!"
 That's what we like to hear!
 Reid opened the door to his new room and just could not contain himself.
 He was so excited to see his new room that was built just for him.
 Our designer put together Reid's love for firemen, functionality, and fun into his bedroom and bathroom concept.
 Reid's new "apartment" will allow him to be more independent and help teach him responsibility as well.
 Reid had us all cracking up leading up to the reveal with his awesome personality and excitement for all the friends,family, and even the Hall County Fire Department, who had come to celebrate Reid and his new space.
 It was another life changing space and we hope Reid enjoys it!
 We're glad you like it Reid!